XBigTK13X/snowstream/design/job-descriptions.md

 Whatever changes have been made to known files on local disk Reprocess that data, overwriting existing info in the DB

+This can be used to force a show's thumbnails to be regenerated using update_images

 ## delete_media_records

 Completely remove a show or movie from the database.